A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: GSW model for

 \pgmd{{\mathfrak{P}_{g,m,d}} }

-\section{GSW model for $\qmap$}
+\section{GSW model for $\fQ_+$}

-In \cite{ChangLi}, Chang and Li further enlarge the moduli stack $\qmapf$ to include an additional section, called a \emph{p-field}.
+In \cite{ChangLi}, Chang and Li further enlarged the moduli stack $\mathfrak{Q}_+(g,0,d)$ to include an additional section, called the \emph{$p$-field}.
 The cosection localization technique of \cite{KiemLi} then enables us to define localized invariants which are related to curve counting invariants on a quintic Calabi-Yau 3-fold $X$.
+The same construction also applies when there are marked points.